denten-books/plain-text/3-chapter.md

-Describing *EDIT*, one of the first editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman writes: "The publication editor is divided into three related sections, the document layout facility, the editing facility, and the printing facility [@kaiman_computer-aided_1968, 66]."
+Describing *EDIT*, one of the first editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman writes: "The publication editor is divided into three related sections, the document layout facility, the editing facility, and the printing facility" [@kaiman_computer-aided_1968, 66].
 The "layout," in Kaiman's vocabulary, contains such things as justification, indentation, and spacing.
 These "primitive requests" can be combined to describe more complex "structures of the printed text."
 The creators of *QED*, another influential early text editor